 The Greek language has multiple DBT Templates:

 The template Greek (Modern) - basic should be used for all braille used in Greece.
-The template Greek (Classical-American) - basic is designed for scholars of ancient Greek.
-It is intended to be used in the United States.
-Even so, the newer table Biblical Languages may be an improvement since it also handles Hebrew, Syriac, Arabic, Russian, and a variety of European languages.
+The template Greek (Classical-American) - basic is designed for readers of classical Greek (ancient Greek).
+Despite the word American in its title, it can be used around the world since it is based on a British standard.
+The Biblical Languages translator may be prefered by scholars since it shows some diacritics not shown in the other Greek tables.
+The Biblical Languages translator also handles Hebrew, Syriac, Arabic, Russian, and a variety of European languages.

 For the details about the DBT translator used, first select one of the DBT Templates for this language.

 Greek is usually produced in uncontracted braille.
 This means that words in the text are produced in braille on a one-for-one basis.
 One braille character for each inkprint symbol.
 Some inkprint punctuation may require more than one braille character.
 Showing upper case, emphasis, or numbers will add braille characters to the character count.But there are no abbreviations or contractions.
 If you have questions about how braille is produced, please contact a member of the relevant braille authority.

 The default math braille code for this Template is Greek.